Spatial constraints improve filtering of measurement noise from animal tracks: Measurement error models

 For tracks relying on the Argos system, Doppler shift is used to estimate animal positions and the errors have generally higher variance and a complex shape favouring errors in the North-West/South-East and North-East/South-West directions \citep{brost_animal_2015,hanks_reflected_2017}.
 This can be modeled as follows:

 where with $\Sigma=\sigma_{obs}^2 $ and $\tilde{\Sigma}=\sigma_{obs}^2 $.
-Here, $t_d(0,\Sigma)$ denotes a bivariate Student's t-distribution with $d$ degrees of freedom, mean vector $0$ and scale matrix $\Sigma$.
+The notation $t_d(0,\Sigma)$ denotes a bivariate Student's t-distribution with $d$ degrees of freedom, mean vector $0$ and scale matrix $\Sigma$.
 The parameter $p$ assigns weights to the North-West/South-East and North-East/South-West directions, $\rho \in (-1,1)$ is a correlation parameter and $a >0$ is an anisotropy parameter.
-When $a=0$, we obtain an isotropic Student distribution similar to ~\eqref{eq: isotropic student error}.
-Obviously, only the product $\rho \sqrt{a}$ can be identified, not each parameter instead.
+When $a=0$, we obtain an isotropic Student distribution similar to~\eqref{eq: isotropic student error}.
+Only the product $\rho \sqrt{a}$ can be identified, not each parameter.

-Figure~\ref{fig:trajectory mix gaussian potential obs} shows a trajectory of \eqref{eq: penalized Langevin} with observations simulated with Gaussian, Student's t, and Argos error distributions.
+Figure~\ref{fig:error log density} shows the log-density for each type of error distribution.
 In the Gaussian case, the observed positions are distributed circularly around the true position, reflecting small and isotropic errors.
-For the case of Student's t, the majority of the observations remain close to the true path, but occasional outliers appear far from the animal's actual position, illustrating the heavy-tailed nature of the distribution.
+For the case of Student's-t, the majority of the observations remain close to the true path, but occasional outliers appear far from the animal's actual position due to the heavy-tailed nature of the distribution.
 In the Argos case, the errors are both large and directional: observations spread preferentially along the North-West/South-East and North-East/South-West axes, producing stretched error patterns that differ strongly from the other two models.